rdegges/rdegges-blog/articles/2011/my-experiences-with-tropo.md

-% My Experiences With Tropo and Django
+Title: My Experiences With Tropo and Django
-%
+Date: 2011-01-01 12:26
-%
+Author: Randall Degges

-# My Experiences With Tropo and Django
+Tags: programming, python, django, tropo

 For the past several weeks, I've been doing a lot of coding on my free time using [tropo][].
 If you aren't into telephony stuff, tropo is basically a